ngx-builders/ngx-bulma/projects/bulma-app/src/assets/docs/menu/menu-table.md

 ## Basic Menu Details

 The most basic menu needs only of `<bu-menu>` element with some content.
-However, Bulma components provides a number of preset sections that you can use inside of `</bu-menu>`
+However, Bulma components provides a number of preset sections that you can use inside of `<bu-menu>`

 | Components         | Description           |
 | ------------------ | --------------------- |
 | `<bu-menu>`        | Menu parent component |
 | `<bu-menu-header>` | Menu Header           |
 | `<bu-menu-list>`   | Menu Title            |

+An example menu is shown below.